greg-raven/grus/_posts/2017-06-10-block-passage-of-sb-54.md

 Why release criminal aliens to commit more crimes when they can be detained or deported?
 Releasing a deportable criminal alien led to the shooting death of Kate Steinle.
 It also endangers police who needlessly risk their lives every time they arrest one.

-There’s a hysteria about SB 54 that does not comport with what Trump is trying to do.
-He’s not making police departments enforce federal immigration law.
+There's a hysteria about SB 54 that does not comport with what Trump is trying to do.
+He's not making police departments enforce federal immigration law.
 Police are just being asked not obstruct ICE.

 The Obama Administration warned us about the risks of sanctuary policies.
 Now the Trump Administration will now cut off millions in federal grants if the state does not back down.
 This legislation presents a risk to our pocketbooks as well as our lives.